CleverTap/terraform-provider-expensify/README.md

 ### API Authentication
  *Generate credentials from an policy admin account*
-1. To authenticate API, we need a pair of credentials: partnerUserID and partnerUserSecret.<br>
+1. To authenticate API, we need a pair of credentials: expensifyUserID and expensifyUserSecret.<br>
 2. For this, go to https://www.expensify.com/tools/integrations/ and generate the credentials.<br>
-3. A pair of credentials: partnerUserID and partnerUserSecret will be generated and shown on the page.<br>
+3. A pair of credentials: expensifyUserID and expensifyUserSecret will be generated and shown on the page.<br>

 ## Building The Provider